kauri-io/archive/docs/ETHBerlin/sputnik.md

 ---
 title: Sputnik
 summary: Team Sputnik is pushing the limits of private smart contracts by creating an assembly language and interpreter that performs arbitrary computations and circuits on encrypted data via Fully Homomorphic Encryption.
-This performs the computations on the GPU for speed and performance, then commits a merkle root of the entire computation for proof of logic flow to the blockchain via Vyper smart contract. - Hugh Lang (ECF) https //devpost.com/software/sputnik Inspiration Apparently, fully homomorphic
+This performs the computations on the GPU for speed and performance, then commits a merkle root of the entire computation for proof of logic flow to the blockchain via Vyper smart contract. - Hugh Lang (ECF) https-//devpost.com/software/sputnik Inspiration Apparently, fully homomorphic
 authors:
   - Kauri Team (@kauri)
 date: 2018-09-20